-A kind-hearted martial artist who is inspired by Spider-man's heroism to take up his image and help him clean up the streets of Manhattan with nothing more than his bravery and skill in "Chikara Dojo" Karate.
+A kind-hearted martial artist who is inspired by Spider-Man's heroism to take up his image and help him clean up the streets of Manhattan with nothing more than his bravery and skill in "Chikara Dojo" Karate.

 - Badass Normal: Yes, he has no super-powers, but Copycat Spider-Man is still able to single-handedly take down a half-dozen strong gang of drug dealers with his skills in Karate alone when they are not armed with automatic weapons.
-(One of said knocked out thugs even groans to Spider-Man "Where did you learn to fight like that?")
+(One of said knocked out thugs even groans to "Spidey" "Where did you learn to fight like that?")
 Even Peter himself is genuinely impressed with how well he holds himself against the unarmed members of Wilson Fisk's gang that cornered them at a construction site.

 - Cheap Costume: His Spider-Man costume is just a loose-fitting cloth knockoff that doesn't have gloves and has a visible zipper on the back.
 And yet people still think he's the real Spider-Man.

 - Cowardly Lion: He may have understandably panicked when finally confronted by thugs armed with machine guns, but it still takes a special kind of bravery to unhesitatingly protect your fellow New Yorkers from robbers and drug dealers by beating them up with your bare hands, not to mention rushing into raging infernos to save people from being burnt to death.